ricardo-rendoncepeda/SuitUp/0-For-Instructor/2-DemoInstructions.md

 Check the automatic update in **Main.storyboard**.
 Pretty neat :]

+NOTE: `modifyPath` simply takes in a path, translates it to the center of the view, then scales it to fit (depending on width/height dimensions).

 ## 7) Make the Color a Variable

 Add the following lines before the `drawRect(rect:)` function in `SuitView`: